-The Early Career Faculty Advisory Council's mission is to represent the interests of early career faculty and advise IHPI leadership on how to best leverage its resources to accelerate the impact of their research and promote their success.
-These individuals have accepted the challenge to help shape the council's work in its first year by offering their service during what is already an incredibly busy time in their own professional development.
+The mission of the Early Career Faculty Advisory Council (FAC) is to advise IHPI leadership on how to best leverage its resources to promote the success of early career faculty and accelerate the impact of their research.
+These individuals have accepted the challenge to help shape the council's work by offering their service during what is already an incredibly busy time in their own professional development.

 Deena Costa, Ph.D., R.N.

 Professor Costa’s research focuses on improving outcomes for critically ill adults by optimizing the organization and management of critical care.
 She is most interested in identifying key structural and functional characteristics of ICU interprofessional teams that can be leveraged to improve the delivery of high quality, complex care for mechanically ventilated patients.
 She is a trained health services researcher with clinical expertise in critical care nursing, that incorporates both quantitative and qualitative methods to examine ICU teams and outcomes.